Sacramental wine

-Sacramental wine, Communion wine, altar wine, or wine for consecration is wine obtained from grapes and intended for use in celebration of the Eucharist (also referred to as the Lord's Supper or Holy Communion, among other names).
-It is usually consumed after sacramental bread.
+Sacramental wine, Communion wine, altar wine, or wine for consecration is wine obtained from grapes and intended for use in celebration of the Eucharist (also referred to as the Lord's Supper or Holy Communion, among other names) and the blood of Christ.
+It is usually consumed after sacramental bread (the body of Christ).

 History

 Wine was used in the earliest celebrations of the Lord's Supper.
 Paul the Apostle writes in 1 Corinthians 10:16:

 In the Early Church, both clergy and laity received the consecrated wine by drinking from the chalice, after receiving a portion of the consecrated bread.
 Due to many factors, including the difficulty of obtaining wine in Northern European countries (where the climate was unsuitable for viticulture), drinking from the chalice became largely restricted in the West to the celebrating priest, while others received communion only in the form of bread.
-This also reduced the symbolic importance of choosing wine of red colour.
+This also reduced the symbolic importance of choosing wine of red color.
+The twentieth century—especially after the Second Vatican Council—saw a return to more widespread sharing in the Eucharist under the forms of both bread and wine in the Latin Catholic Church.

-Eastern Churches in full communion with the Holy See continued to give the Eucharist to the faithful under both forms.
-The twentieth century—especially after the Second Vatican Council—saw a return to more widespread sharing in the Eucharist under the forms of both bread and wine.
-In the Anglican Communion (of which the Church of England and the Episcopal Church of the United States of America are members), the use of wine is obligatory in the celebration of Holy Communion; however, a person receiving communion makes a valid communion even if they receive only in one kind (i.e., either just the bread or just the wine).
+In the Protestant churches, the use of wine (or grape juice in some denominations) is obligatory in the celebration of Holy Communion.
+However for most Protestants, a person receiving communion makes a valid communion even if they receive only in one kind (i.e., either just the bread or just the wine).
 For example, a sick person who can only take liquids makes a valid communion by receiving the wine.

-In the Eastern Orthodox Church, the clergy continued to receive the consecrated wine by drinking directly from the chalice, but in order to avoid the danger of accidentally spilling some of the Blood of Christ the practice was developed of placing the consecrated Body of Christ in the chalice and administering Holy Communion to the faithful, under both species with a sacramental spoon.
+In the Eastern Orthodox Church and the Eastern Catholic churches, the clergy continued to receive the consecrated wine by drinking directly from the chalice, but in order to avoid the danger of accidentally spilling some of the Blood of Christ the practice was developed of placing the consecrated Body of Christ in the chalice and administering Holy Communion to the faithful, under both species with a sacramental spoon.